 The aim of this book is to help Course students at any level of experience, including beginners, negotiate some of the teaching’s mysteries, hairpin turns, and ego-dropping challenges with a bit more ease than they might otherwise.
 With a quarter-century of ACIM study behind me, I don’t claim to have a perfect or even advanced understanding.
 But I have worked through some of the early misconceptions and thorny developmental stages that often confuse newer students.
 I have written and spoken for many years about the Course with the combined perspective of a journalist and a student, and I’ve coached students privately.
 I’ve also interviewed leading teachers and hundreds of other students, as well as scholarly observers and critics of ACIM.

-Much of that work is summarized in my previous book Understanding A Course in Miracles: The History, Message, and Legacy of a Spiritual Path for Today (Celestial Arts/Random House).
+Much of that work is summarized in my book Understanding A Course in Miracles: The History, Message, and Legacy of a Profound Spiritual Path (Fearless Books, 2nd Edition, 2021).
 Readers can refer to that book for a more detailed history and critical commentary on ACIM than I will present in this volume.
 This book is a “how-to” guide with just enough history and background to introduce the Course to newcomers, while providing some new perspectives and insights to veteran students.
 To tell the truth, I often have the feeling that no one presently alive understands the Course entirely.
 That’s why I cut a lot of slack for myself, and for other students who may not seem to be “getting it” in the same way I am.
 The Course is clearly not for everyone, and even those who gravitate to it as a lifelong path are pointed toward an understanding of life, self-awareness, and the cosmos that may well take several more generations of students to reach maturity.
 ACIM has only been with us for thirty-odd years now, which means it’s in its infancy as a spiritual path.
 Given that novelty, it’s remarkable that the Course already has millions of students worldwide and exerts as much cultural influence as it does.

 The apparent purpose of a “course in miracles” surfacing in our times is to familiarize a growing number of people with a profoundly healing perspective on their lives.
 Just as a foreign language curriculum gradually makes us familiar with a vocabulary and a culture that may at first seem exotic and impenetrable, this spiritual curriculum intends to make us conversant in a new, surpassing language and culture of love.
 When we can naturally speak that language and act reflexively on the basis of love, then we will be living in an entirely different world, even if it is unimaginable from our current point of view.
 If this book helps even a few students grasp the Course as a new kind of common sense, then all my years of study, periodic bewilderment, and occasional breakthroughs will have been doubly worthwhile.